annnniexu/tp/docs/UserGuide.md

 ```

 ### Listing all the travel activities : `list`
-Shows all the travel activities including their tags and expenses
+Shows all the travel activities for including their tags and expenses.

-Format: `list`
+Shows all activities for given date if date is provided.
+Sorts by date if sort is enabled.

+Format: `list [/date DATE /sort]`

 Examples of usage:
 * `list`

 Expected outcome:
+Without date and sort
 ```
 ____________________________________________________________
-Here are the travel activities in your list:
+Here are the travel activities for all dates:
 [ ] 1.
 General: Go to Japan  :14 Mar 2025 :7 hour
 [ ] 2.
 General: Go to Hong Kong  :25 Aug 2025 :6 hours (with family)
 [ ] 3.
 Accommodation: Four Seasons Hotel :14 Mar 2025 :2 weeks